 |Disclaimer: We strive to provide objective, independent advice and reviews.
 When you decide to use a product or service we link to, we may earn a commission.|

 A termite report is a document provided by a licensed home inspector or pest control company that details their findings after an inspection.
 These reports reveal whether or not the inspector found any evidence of unwanted guests in your home.
 Keep reading to learn exactly what you can expect to find in your termite inspection report.

 The buyer is responsible for worrying about what inspections need to be done — so if you’re selling, you’ve got nothing to worry about!
 If you’re buying, local laws and loan requirements dictate whether or not you have to get a termite inspection done.

 For example, the VA requires that homebuyers in certain states have one done before they’ll fund the loan.
 Also, many areas in California, a termite heavy state, have local laws in place that mandate a termite inspection be completed before contingencies can be removed from the home sale.

 FHA and USDA loans require termite inspections if the general home inspection suspects termites.

 What’s Covered in a Termite Report?

 A termite report offers valuable information that both buyers and sellers need to be aware of.
-Make sure you evaluate it closely to understand what you’re looking at and if you’re buying, that you hang on to that paper so you can take advantage of any warranties or repairs your termite company offers.
+Make sure you evaluate it closely to understand what you’re looking at.
+If you’re buying, hang on to that report so you can take advantage of any warranties or repairs your termite company offers.